KT Corporation: KT Sports

 In addition to the teams, KT is the main sponsor of the South Korea national football team and several LPGA of Korea Tour golfers.
+KT was one of the official sponsors of the 2002 FIFA World Cup held in Korea and Japan.

 One of KT Corporation's major corporate rivals is SK Telecom.
 Match-ups between teams owned by both companies are dubbed the "Telecommunications Derby" by the media.
 The rivalry is contested in esports and men's basketball.
 When SK owned a baseball team, the term was also applied to match-ups between SK Wyverns and KT Wiz.
 Due to KT Wiz being a relatively new franchise and having a poor record for much of its early years, the "rivalry" was largely one-sided and given less attention compared to esports and basketball, where such match-ups are generally hotly contested affairs.

 Smart grid investment

 KT is currently involved in the Jeju Smart Place test bed project led by Korea's Ministry of Trade, Industry and Energy, which is being pursued for the purpose of testing and developing smart grid business models.
 The project is being conducted on 6,000 households in Jeju island's Gujwa-eup area, and is scheduled to be conducted over a period of 42 months from May 2009 to May 2013.
 The aim of the project is to provide an integrated energy management service and achieve the means for efficient energy usage by adopting renewable energy sources and energy storage devices.
 The project is being executed by the KT Consortium, which is composed of KT and fourteen other companies, including Samsung SDI, Hyosung, Samsung Electronics, and four contractors, with the focus being to conduct demonstration tests on electric power-communication convergence business models.